-A sound financial plan, which demonstrates how the unified vision for the regional transportation system can be achieved is a critical element of Principles in Motion 2045.
-While this Long Range Transportation Plan is not a programming document, FHWA regulations require that the Plan be "fiscally constrained."
-This means that the Plan should include strategies and projects which we reasonably believe can be funded.
+A sound financial plan, which demonstrate how the unified vision for the regional transportation system can be achieved is a critical element of Principles in Motion 2045.
+While this long range transportation plan is not a programming document, FHWA regulations require that the plan be 'fiscally constrained'.
+This means that the plan should include strategies and project which we reasonable believe can be funded.
 To accomplish this, an analysis of fiscal constraint was undertaken for the life of the Plan (2018-2045).
 This means comparing the estimates for future revenue against any known projects.
 This ensures that there is adequate funding in place.

 Following are brief descriptions of the primary funding sources used to forecast future funding targets.
-While there are many additional State and Federal funding sources available, this list includes only those that the TwinCATS urbanized area has been successful in obtaining through either direct apportionment or through competitive grant processes.
+While there are many additional State and Federal funding sources available, this list includes only those that the TwinCATS urbanized area has been successful in obtaining through either direct apportionment or through a competitive grant processes.